Last updated on September 18, 2014

 Meri’s Our Diabetic Life.
 When life throws a curveball at this Type-Awesome’s family, they just get more and more awesome.

 Mike’s The Diabetic’s Corner Booth.
-Coffee and conversation, poetry and prose, hosted by Mike Hoskins.
-(This blog is now dormant, as Mike has moved on to writing for Diabetes Mine)
+Coffee and conversation (and sometimes beer), poetry and prose, hosted by Mike Hoskins.

 – P Q R S –

 Rachel’s Probably Rachel.
 Yup, I’m pretty sure it’s Rachel.